GilbertDichoso/Crowdfunding_ETL/README.md

 * A "category" column that contains only the category titles

-+ The following image shows this category DataFrame:![alt="category DataFrame" tabindex="0" role="button" aria-label="category DataFrame.
-Click to Enlarge."] (src="https://static.bc-edx.com/data/dla-1-2/m13/lms/img/category_DataFrame.png")
++ The following image shows this category DataFrame:!(src="https://static.bc-edx.com/data/dla-1-2/m13/lms/img/category_DataFrame.png")

 ### Create the Campaign DataFrame